CITY OF MIAMI ADA NON- DISCRIMINATION POLICY

 3. Persons unsatisfied with any decision of the Department Director or ADA Coordinator may register a grievance.
 A grievance form can be mailed or can be printed by accessing the City of Miami website at www.miamigov.com

-III.
-CITY OF MIAMI GRIEVANCE PROCEDURE UNDER THE AMERICANS WITH DISABILITIES ACTS
+IV CITY OF MIAMI GRIEVANCE PROCEDURE UNDER THE AMERICANS WITH DISABILITY ACT & TITLE VI OF THE CIVIL RIGHTS ACT

 The following Grievance Procedure is established to meet the

-requirements of the Americans with Disabilities Act.
+requirements of the Americans with Disabilities Act & Title VI of the Civil Rights Act.
 It may be used by

 non-employees who wish to file a complaint alleging discrimination on the basis